Skip to main content

 Example of Dollar Cost Averaging vs Lump sum investment in 48 months - cost & return illustrated.

-Source: Bloomberg and MSCI, as of 31 January 2023.
+Source: Bloomberg and MSCI, as of 29 March 2024.
 Total returns in US dollars.
-Index value is rebased as US$10 (initial unit price) on 28 February 2018.
-Monthly investment is made on every month end at rebased unit price.
-As of 28 February 2023, the geographical allocations of MSCI Emerging markets index are as follows: China (32.11%), Taiwan (15.26%), India (13.23%), South Korea (11.74%), Brazil (5.05%) and others (22.61%).
+Index value is rebased as US$10 (initial unit price) on 30 March 2018 rebased unit price.
+As of 29 March 2024, the geographical allocations of MSCI Emerging markets index are as follows: China (25.13%), India (17.7%), Taiwan (17.63%), South Korea (12.82%), Brazil (5.23%) and others (21.49%).
 The example mentioned is for illustrative purpose only.
 The information neither indicates any actual portfolio holdings nor constitutes any investment recommendation or advice.
 Different investments have different volatile patterns.
 Past performance is not an indicative of future performance.
+It is not possible to invest directly in an index.

 Investment acumen is the key to lump-sum investing success